jadedavies11/simplifier-project-source-control/fhir-standards-wales/backup/guides/FHIR-Standards-Wales-Implementation-Guide/Home/FHIR-Assets/Profiles-and-Extensions/Extensions/Extension-DataStandardsWales-CDRSourceTimeStamp.page.md

 <div class="warning"><span class="ImplementWarn"></span></div>

 ## {{page-title}}
-An extension to capture the patients occupation
+An extension to carry a timestamp for when a record has been updated.

 ### Purpose
-This extension extends the Patient resource to capture the patients occupation.
+This extends the Patient resource to carry a timestamp for when a record has been updated in the underlying source system.
+This will be used to ensure that patient record items are assigned to the correct patient record within the Care Data Repository.

 ### Context of Use
 This extension may be used on the following profile(s):